dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 This is all pretty abstract, so let's look at how this plays out in a **small** example.

 Suppose we have a universe of only four messages, two spam and two non-spam.
-We're ignoring any punctuation and case.
+Let's assume the messages have been pre-processed to remove all punctuation and case.

 | Message contents           | Class label |
 | -------------------------- | ----------- |